 Contacting SCDF through SMS

 When sending an emergency SMS to SCDF, DHS members are required to text the following information in their message:

-a.
-Which Service is Required (Fire Engine or Ambulance);
+- Which Service is Required (Fire Engine or Ambulance);

-b.
-Address/ Incident Location (Be descriptive, include landmarks); and
+- Address/ Incident Location (Be descriptive, include landmarks); and

-c.
-Nature of emergency (Fire, someone is trapped in the house, experiencing chest pains).
+- Nature of emergency (Fire, someone is trapped in the house, experiencing chest pains).

 A typical emergency SMS message would be as follows: